 The Academy also offers double-feature Mondays, wherein kids can see two films for $6 ($4/adult) and Two for Tuesdays (buy one ticket, get one free for the same show).
 Bonus: This theater is beautiful to behold and serves up yummy food, including Flying Pie pizza by the slice, Nathan’s hot dogs and Miyamoto sushi.

 Babysitting is offered on Fridays between 3:30 p.m. and 8 p.m. and for all shows before 8 p.m. on Saturdays and Sundays.
 Babysitting is by reservation only – no drop-ins – and costs $9.50 per child, ages 2-8 years for the length of the film.
 Save time by filling out the babysitting release form before you arrive.

 photo: McMenamins Facebook page

 McMenamins Kennedy School

-From Tues. – Thurs., this location offers Mommy Matinees for the first showing of the day.
-On these days, you’re welcome to bring even the fussiest of babies along while you catch a film (ratings range from G-R).
-There’s also plenty of room to roll in your over-stuffed stroller, as well as space for all of your baby gear on their comfy couches.
-Family Matinee films are offered on Fri. – Mon. for the first two showings.
-Tickets are cheap, cheap, cheap and just $4/adults; $2/kids 11 and under; free for kids 2 and under.
+From Tues. – Thurs., this former school auditorium offers Mommy Matinees (for the first showing of the day) where even the fussiest of babies are welcome.
+There’s plenty of room to roll in your over-stuffed stroller, as well as space for all of your baby gear on their comfy couches.
+Tickets are cheap, cheap, cheap at just $4/adults; $2/kids 11 and under; free for kids 2 and under.
 Don’t forget to take your swimsuits and towels, too, for the heated soaking pool afterwards.
 Kids are allowed before 6 p.m.

 5736 N.E.
 33rd Ave.